Zulfus/web3-event-monitor/README.md

 ## About

-This node module is designed to make managing subscriptions to eth contract events easy by creating a wrapping around a few web3 functions.
+This node module is designed to make managing subscriptions to eth contract events easy by creating a wrapper around a few web3 functions.
 In particular this module allows you to perform 3 common actions for a given event you want to monitor:

 - Create a subscription and call a callback function every time that event is recieved.
 - Check periodically for any missed events from historic transactions